 Many nappies are "one-size-fits-all" or "birth-to-potty" and some come in different sizes for different sized babies.

 - Sized nappies give a much neater fit and often perform better as a result but it is obviously more expensive to buy several sets of nappies.
 Pocket and all-in-one nappies are mostly one-size-fits-all (birth-to-potty) but many fitted two-part nappies and wraps are sized - but usually two sizes will see you through the nappy wearing period.
 You may find you need a few toddler-sized nappies for the last few months of nappy wearing, when your big baby is out of nappies by day but still wears them at night, even if you buy birth-to-potty nappies.
-Examples of sized nappies include LittleLamb fitted nappies, Littlelamb sized pocket nappies and Motherease Sandy's nappies.
+Examples of sized nappies include Bambinex nappies, LittleLamb fitted nappies and sized pocket nappies and Motherease Sandy's nappies.
 (Most Motherease nappies now come in One-size versions.)
 The sizing systems are different for different brands of nappy and there is no relationship between the sizes of cloth nappies and the sizes of disposables.
 Most sized cloth nappies come in just 2 or 3 sizes to cover ages 0-3 years.

-- There are quite a lot of newborn sized nappies available that can be used on babies who are too small for birth-to-potty nappies including Close Pop-in, Ecopipo, Real Easy, EasyPeasy Bimbles, TotsBots Teenyfit and size 1 Bamboozles.
+- There are quite a lot of newborn-sized nappies available that can be used on babies who are too small for birth-to-potty nappies, including Baba+Boo Newborn, Close Pop-in Newborn, Ecopipo Newborn, EasyPeasy Bimbles, TotsBots Teenyfit and size 1 Bamboozles.
 Some brands of newborn nappies are extremely tiny (e.g. Close Pop-in Newborn and Teenyfits) and will fit even the smallest newborn babies but will only fit most babies for a few weeks, while others (e.g. Baba+Boo, Ecopipo and Bamboozles) will fit from birth to about 5 months.
 Many people just use disposables until their baby is big enough for BTP nappies - which may be at anything from 2 weeks to 2 months.
-The Nappy Shed has a newborn nappy kit that people can hire for the first few weeks.
+(See the separate page about nappies for newborns.)